EveryVoiceTTS/EveryVoice/docs/guides/custom.md

 So you don't need to train your own vocoder, EveryVoice has a variety of publicly released vocoders available [here](TODO).
 Follow the instructions there for downloading the checkpoints.

-EveryVoice is also compatible out-of-the-box with the UNIVERSAL_V1 HiFiGAN checkpoint from [the official implementation](https://github.com/jik876/hifi-gan?tab=readme-ov-file#pretrained-model), which is very good quality.
+EveryVoice is also compatible out-of-the-box with the UNIVERSAL_V1 HiFiGAN checkpoint from [the official HiFiGAN implementation](https://github.com/jik876/hifi-gan?tab=readme-ov-file#pretrained-model), which is very good quality.
 You can find the EveryVoice-compatible version of this checkpoint [here](https://drive.google.com/drive/folders/1ya0U4K2d26DoJamg96cEynMJ1w1Tm8nU?usp=sharing).

 Using a pre-trained vocoder is recommended, and the above checkpoint should work well even for new languages after [finetuning](./finetune.md).